-The only thing that changes is the name of the chord, and it is still useful to know where everything is for communication purposes with other musicians.
+The only thing that changes is the name of the chord, so it’s still useful to know where everything is for communication purposes with other musicians.

-It could be that you’re playing with a guitarist and a bassist that are also tuned down, and something like maintaining the same names for the sake of being practical could pass, albeit slightly incorrect.
+It could be that you’re playing with a guitarist and a bassist who are also tuned down.
+Sometimes maintaining the same names for the practicality’s sake could pass, albeit slightly incorrect.

-However, if you’re playing with someone like a pianist, this kind of approach wouldn’t work, which is why you should get used to naming chords properly when tuned a half step below standard.
+However, if you’re playing with someone like a pianist, this kind of approach wouldn’t work.
+This is why you should get used to naming chords properly when tuned a half step below standard.

 Here are a few examples of chords of different qualities for you to check:

 Major chords contain a root note, a major third, and a perfect fifth.

 The diagrams shown below are a few examples of chord voicings that you can use in Eb tuning.